• LAUNCH YOUR DREAM

 This latest battle commenced soon after I was accepted to be a presenter for the first Ignite event being held in Petaluma, California – a town just south of where I live.
 Ignite is a geek event (because I am one) that happens in over 100 cities worldwide.
 Ignite “presenters” share their personal and professional passions, using 20 slides that auto-advance every 15 seconds for a total of just five minutes in front of a group of strangers.

-At some point in the distant past, I completed an online form (at some website I don’t even remember) and submitted a topic idea, thus throwing my hat into the ring of presenter possibilities for this years Ignite.
+At some point in the distant past, I completed an online form (at some website I don’t even remember) and submitted a topic idea, thus throwing my hat into the ring of presenter possibilities for this year’s Ignite.
 I tend to “just go for it” with the many ideas/opportunities that often pop into my life, which have played themselves out with both positive, and negative outcomes.
 Let’s not talk about who I’ve dated.

-Just as fate would have it, a week before this big event (and me completely forgetting I entered), I receive an email congratulating me on being accepted as a presenter.
+Just as fate would have it, a week before this big event (and me completely forgot I entered), I receive an email congratulating me on being accepted as a presenter.
 I immediately let out a triumphant “Yippie!” only to hear my Achilles child inside me say, “Oh dear lord Catherine, what have you got us into this time?!
 You are really freaking me out!”

 Gulp.